queens.utils package#

 Log-likelihood of Y_t, given parameter and previous datapoints.

-• theta – theta[‘par’] is a ndarray containing the N values for parameter par
+theta (Any) – theta[‘par’] is a ndarray containing the N values for parameter par

 Convert numpy arrays to particles objects.